Recruitment Process

 What length of contract will I be committing to?

 We recruit for permanent posts.
-This means that the contract length is a minimum of 1 year.
 A permanent post means that you can stay as long as you want but do note that non-EU passport holders must maintain their visa.

 How long will the process take?